hanle23/GCP_VM_Deployer/README.md

 The command line will shows names of the successfully deployed project_id and completion time if USER_TIMER is set to TRUE

-The current repo has 2 branches, main branch is stable and config-setup is in production.
+The current repo has 2 branches, main branch is deployment and config-setup is for production.

 <p align="right">(<a href="#top">back to top</a>)</p>